DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claims 1-18 are rejected under 35 U.S.C.
+Claims 1 and 3-18 are rejected under 35 U.S.C.
 103 as being unpatentable over WO 2020081849 A2 (hereinafter ATKINS).

 Regarding claim 1, ATKINS discloses a vaporization device including a cartridge for a vaporizer device that improves management of leaks of vaporizable material (abstract).
 ATKINS discloses a vaporizer (cartridge 1320, Figs. 3A-3B, ¶265) , configured to vaporize a liquid substrate to generate an aerosol (¶265), comprising an outer housing (Fig. 4, combination of upper housing 1422 and lower housing 1424, ¶302 ATKINS discloses that the housing may be two pieces as shown or one), wherein the outer housing is internally provided: a liquid storage chamber (Fig. 3A-3B,storage chamber 1342, ¶275), configured to store a liquid substrate (Fig. 3B, vaporizable material 1302, ¶265).

-ATKINS further discloses a smoke output tube (Fig. 3A, airflow passageway 1338, ¶266) for outputting an aerosol, constructed to substantially extend in the longitudinal direction of the outer housing wherein the smoke output tube has an air inlet end being in airflow communication with the vaporization chamber.
+ATKINS further discloses a smoke output tube (Fig. 3A, airflow passageway 1338, ¶266) for outputting an aerosol, constructed to extend in the longitudinal direction of the outer housing wherein the smoke output tube has an air inlet end being in airflow communication with the vaporization chamber.
 ATKINS discloses that the cartridge (i.e. vaporizer) includes a vaporization chamber in communication with the reservoir that may include a wicking element configured to draw vaporizable material from the reservoir to the heating element to be vaporized (¶45).
 ATKINS teaches broadly that the cartridge comprises a cannula 128 (Fig. 2D, ¶247).
 ATKINS teaches that the cannula defines the airflow path 134 and that the airflow path travels through the interior of the cartridge to the outlet.
 A person of ordinary skill in the art would immediately recognize that the air inlet end is at an end of the cannula that connects to the vaporization channel to provide a heated aerosol to the user.

-ATKINS further teaches a capillary channel is defined between the air inlet end and the support, so as to transfer an aerosol condensate at the air inlet end out of the smoke output tube.
+ATKINS does not disclose, but teaches a capillary channel is defined between the air inlet end and the support, so as to transfer an aerosol condensate at the air inlet end out of the smoke output tube.
 As shown in Fig. 3B, the serpentine dotted lines form the capillary channel.
 In another embodiment shown in Fig. 10C, ATKINS teaches that smaller internal cartridge components may form a collector 1313 (¶317, ¶321).
 ATKINS teaches that there are challenges in the art associated with condensate collecting along the internal channels and a method is provided with this disclosure to capture the condensate within the device (¶43).
 ATKINS teaches that the capillary channels may be formed by a groove in the walls (¶46).
 ATKINS teaches that the collecting of the condensate may pass through multiple channels via capillary action to direct the condensate toward the vaporization chamber and a first location may be adjacent an end of the airflow passageway and a mouthpiece (i.e. the smoke output tube) (¶49-¶50).

 It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have applied the teachings of ATKINS to provide a capillary channel is defined between the air inlet end and the support, so as to transfer an aerosol condensate at the air inlet end out of the smoke output tube.
 A person of ordinary skill in the art would obviously provide capillary channels connecting the air inlet and smoke output to transfer condensate for vaporization.
 Doing so would overcome the challenges of condensate collecting along internal channels and capture the liquid to the vaporized (ATKINS ¶43).
 Further, courts have held that rearrangement of parts of the prior art is unpatentable.
 See In re Japikse, 181 F.2d 1019, 86 USPQ 70 (CCPA 1950) and MPEP 2144.04, IV., part C.